STRENGTH TRAINING

 Your Body on Strength Training

 Let’s start with the obvious: muscle is metabolically expensive tissue.
 It burns calories at rest.
-The more muscle you carry, the more you can eat without gaining fat.
-Not because you’re “speeding up your metabolism” in some vague wellness-influencer way — because physics.
+The more muscle you carry, the higher your resting metabolic rate — because physics.
 Muscle tissue requires energy to maintain.
 That’s it.
 That’s the secret.

 But it’s not just about calories.
 Strength training improves insulin sensitivity, which means your body handles carbohydrates better.
 It increases bone density, which matters enormously for women as we age — osteoporosis isn’t a joke, and weight-bearing exercise is one of the few proven ways to prevent it.
 It reduces inflammation markers.
 It improves cardiovascular health, even without traditional cardio.

-And then there’s the thing nobody talks about: joint health.
+And then there’s joint health.
 When you build strength around your knees, hips, and shoulders, you protect those joints from the wear and tear of daily life.
-The squat doesn’t just make your glutes look good (though it does).
-It makes your knees more stable.
-The row doesn’t just build your back.
-It protects your shoulders from the damage of 10 hours of desk work.
+The squat makes your knees more stable.
+The row protects your shoulders.
+Strong muscles around a joint mean a more resilient joint.

 Your Brain on Strength Training

 Here’s where it gets really interesting.
-Strength training is one of the most effective antidepressants that doesn’t come in a pill.
+Strength training is one of the most effective tools for mental health.
 Studies consistently show that resistance training reduces symptoms of depression and anxiety as effectively as medication for mild-to-moderate cases.

 Why?
 Partly because of the endorphins.
 Partly because of the dopamine hit of hitting a PR.
 But mostly, I think, it’s because strength training teaches you something that modern life actively works against: you can do hard things.
 You can struggle.
 You can be uncomfortable.
 And you can come out the other side stronger.